Dynamic cosmography of the local Universe: Laniakea and five more watershed superclusters: Watersheds of the Local Universe and their core attractors

 In the same way as Laniakea, the Apus supercluster is only identified as a single basin of attraction in the velocity field reconstructed from individual CF4 galaxies.
 Its associated attractor is found to be located at $[-125,-23,-31]$ Mpc $h^{-1}$, while the segmented basin has a volume of $9.5 \times 10^6$ (Mpc $h^{-1}$)$^3$.

 The attractor coordinates for the Hercules supercluster show a great coherence between the two different reconstructions, being detected at $[-39,70,78]$ Mpc $h^{-1}$ and $[-47,78,78]$ Mpc $h^{-1}$ for ungrouped and grouped galaxies, respectively, although the volumes of the basin differ a lot ($3.1 \times 10^6$ (Mpc $h^{-1}$)$^3$ for individual galaxies and $0.8 \times 10^6$ (Mpc $h^{-1}$)$^3$ for galaxy groups), mainly due to stronger emphasis of the SDSS data in the grouped CF4.
+We can compare the Hercules attractor coordinates to the position of the Abell cluster A2151 \citep{1989ApJS...70....1A}, also known as the Hercules cluster of galaxies, with a right ascension and declination of R.A. = $241^{\circ}$ and Dec. = $+17^{\circ}$.

 The Lepus supercluster is a basin of attraction in both reconstructions, with a volume of $8.1 \times 10^6$ (Mpc $h^{-1}$)$^3$ for individual galaxies and $6.9 \times 10^6$ (Mpc $h^{-1}$)$^3$ for galaxy groups, around an attractor positioned at $[-62,-39,-109]$ Mpc $h^{-1}$ and $[-47,-55,-125]$ Mpc $h^{-1}$, respectively.